qmk/qmk_firmware/keyboards/keychron/q1/rev_0102/keymaps/mkillewald_iso/readme.md

 - Caps Lock and Fn layer toggles are now stored in eeprom so settings will remain when Q1 is unplugged

 v1.0.3  October 8, 2021
-- now using keycode toggles instead of system defines to set the various Caps Lock and Fn Layer RGB lighting options.
+- now using keycode toggles instead of preprocessor directives to set the various Caps Lock and Fn Layer RGB lighting options.
 This allows for setting the options from user space without having to recompile.

 v1.0.2  October 7, 2021
 - adapted Grayson Carr's (gtg465x) Caps Lock alphas and dynamic Fn layer RGB routines